alwalxed/dominant-color-image-sort/README.md

 ## 📝 License

 This project is licensed under the MIT License.
-See the LICENSE file for details
+See the [LICENSE](https://github.com/alwalxed/dominant-color-image-sort/blob/main/LICENSE) file for details.

 ## 🤝 Contributing